vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/05/040/06_svarbhAnoradha_yadindra.md

 Then, o Indra, when you smashed down from heaven the circling magic  spells of Svarbhānu,
 Atri with the fourth formulation found the sun, hidden by darkness  because of (an act) contrary to commandment.
+꣡</details>

+<details><summary>+Jamison Brereton Notes</summary>

+On the “fourth formulation,” see Hyenas 251-60.

+The “circling magic spells” (māyā́ḥ … vártamānāḥ) of Svarbhānu are the plumes of Agni’s smoke rising to heaven and obscuring the Sun’s light (Hyenas 271- 73).

+ápavratena ‘against commandment’ is generally taken to refer to the darkness deployed by Svarbhānu, but I argue (Hyenas 297-300) that it actually refers to the Sun’s original action, incest with his daughter, that led to his punishment by Agni Svarbhānu.
 </details>

 <details><summary>+Griffith</summary>